UMAprotocol/UMIPs/UMIPs/umip-add-polygon-derivative-factory-as-creator.md

 The only modification done since the previous approved version of the `DerivativeFatory.sol` is the update from pragma solidity version 0.6.12 to 0.8.4.

-Apart from that no modifications were done to the actual code base.
+Apart from that the only modifications done, not concerning the `DerivativeFactory.sol` were to integrate UMA Bridge in order to access the DVM from Polygon.

 The previous version modifications can be seen in [UMIP-101](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-101.md).

 # List of deployed contracts: